 Licensees have the option to include a unique QR code alongside the FernMark Licence logo.
 That lets consumers quickly verify your licensee status without the need to download bespoke apps.

 Applications cost between $750 and $5,000, depending on your company's annual revenue.
-Licences are valid for a 12-month period, regardless of the number of licensed products.
+Licences are valid for a 12-month period, regardless of the number of licensed products or services.
 If your application is successful, you will need to renew your licence every year and pay the renewal fee.
 Find out more about the licence fees here.

-Businesses purchase one licence for all of their eligible products.
+Businesses purchase one licence for all of their eligible products or services.
 The licence fee is current for a year.
 Find out more about the licence fees here.